 One of the biggest challenges we face in this commercial, rat-race of a world is recognising when we are successful.
 A lot of the time we neglect to see our own success in favour of identifying it in others.
 We look around at our friends, family, work colleagues and beyond and think that we don’t match up – when, really, they’re all doing the same and believe you are more successful than they are!

-Yes, that young, fresh author managed to get her debut novel onto the NYTB list, but she did it by writing about the tragedy that surrounds her life, that she wants to share to ensure other people don’t have to endure what she did; the one that we neglect to factor in when we judge how successful she might seem.
+Yes, that young, fresh author managed to get her debut novel onto the NYTB list, but she did it by writing about the tragedy that surrounds her life.
+She wants to share this to ensure other people don’t have to endure what she did; the one thing that we neglect to factor in when we judge how successful she might seem.
 This is a prime example of why we shouldn’t measure our own success on someone else’s scale.
 We can always look outside of ourselves and find people who we think are ‘doing better than us’ – but we don’t know what goes on behind closed doors, nor do we understand if what these people have is really what they wanted.

 Does it contribute to a bigger picture?

 And that’s what we need to keep focused on.
 Every one is an individual – we all have our unique dreams and desires and we should be careful lest envy starts to distract us from our own ‘bigger picture’.
-Yes, the ultimate dream may change – remember, success isn’t a fixed point – but don’t want what someone else has, just because they have it.
+Yes, the ultimate dream may change – remember, success isn’t a fixed point – but don’t want what someone else has just because they have it.
 Consider what YOU want.
 Are you building up to this, or is life taking you in a different direction?
 Work smart by asking yourself if you really are working toward what it is you say you want.

 The importance of everyday success